 But what does automation really mean in this case?
 Automation typically refers to the way phrases are selected by the software, based on rules or other criteria.
 A highly automated software will choose all or most phrases based on basic input data.
 The opposite of high automation is when you have to select or write each phrase.

-Automation also helps you standardize all safety data sheets, so they are uniform across all sites.
+Automation also helps you standardise all safety data sheets, so they are uniform across all sites.
 This can help lead to clearer documentation rules, requirements, and more for your teams.

 The beauty of automation (and why it’s so high on the list of things to consider) is it’s meant to not only save time and boost efficiency, but also to enhance the quality of your safety data sheets.
 If the solution you choose manages to do that, then you have found the right fit for your SDS needs.